-A definition of clean air should not be mistaken with maximum allowable concentrations (workplace threshold limit value), which are usually valid for exposures during an 8 hour/5 day a week situation in a work environment.
-TVOC concentration limits for indoor air quality are typically much lower because people spend more time in homes than at work.
+A definition of clean air should not be mistaken with maximum allowable concentrations (workplace threshold limit value), which are usually valid for exposures during an 8 hour/5 day-a-week situation in a work environment.
+TVOC concentration limits for indoor air quality are typically much lower because people spend more time at home than at work.

 Typical Source of TVOC Inside a Home

 Insights on Clean Air From the UBA Study

 The “Umweltbundesamt” (UBA) is the German Environment Agency, which carried out investigations and studies on indoor air and the TVOC for several years.
 A 2007 study from the organization became very well-known internationally.
 It is a compendium of 48 other research papers and reports that seek to understand and summarize the best knowledge on indoor air quality.
 In particular, the TVOC references for indoor air quality are useful because not only does it identify levels of potential hazards, but it also provides guidance on which actions are recommended based on these TVOC levels.
 This 5-step TVOC indication for IAQ is used by Renesas’ ZMOD4410 gas sensors (below).